kubedb/docs/docs/guides/druid/configuration/guide.md

 druid.worker.capacity=5
 ```

-and we also want to change the metadata.log.dir of the all historicals nodes.
+and we also want to change the number of processing threads to have available for parallel processing of segments of the historicals nodes.
 Let's create the `historicals.properties` file with our desire configurations.

 **historicals.properties:**